sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 To do this, specify ranges of IP addresses in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
 Contact your Network Administrator to find the public CIDR range of your network.

+Please note that these values are used to add Ingress rules into to an AWS Security Group that by default gets created by terraform.
+If you specify a pre-existing  [Security Group](#use_existing), you need to add your access CIDRs to that Security Group yourself.
+The values in this section will not be applied.

 You can use `default_public_access_cidrs` to set a default range for all created resources.
 To set different ranges for other resources, define the appropriate variable.
-Use an empty list `[]` to deny access explicitly.
+Use an empty list `[]` to disallow access explicitly.

 | <div style="width:50px">Name</div> | <div style="width:150px">Description</div> | <div style="width:50px">Type</div> | <div style="width:75px">Default</div> | <div style="width:150px">Notes</div> |
 | :--- | :--- | :--- | :--- | :--- |